meatnordrink/uplift-blog/_posts/2019-06-26-Depression-App.md

 <div class='grey_box'>

-<strong>For those having suicidal thoughts, or who need help right away, please reach out to someone.
+<strong>If you're having suicidal thoughts, or who need help right away, please reach out to someone.
 You don’t have to feel alone.</strong>

 In the US:
 <ul>